 - (Only for Nnwdaf_MLModelProvision_Subscribe) ML Model Reporting Information Parameters as per Event Reporting Information Parameter defined in Table 4.15.1-1, TS 23.502 [3].

-- [OPTIONAL] ML Model Target Period: indicates time interval [start, end] for which ML model for the Analytics is requested.
+- [OPTIONAL] ML Model Target Period: indicates time interval [start, end] for which ML Model for the Analytics is requested.
 The time interval is expressed with actual start time and actual end time (e.g. via UTC time).

 - [OPTIONAL] Inference Input Data information: contains information about various settings that are expected to be used by AnLF during inferences such as: